AVAssetResourceLoaderDelegate Protocol Reference

 AVAssetResourceLoaderDelegate protocol defines a method that lets your code handle resource loading requests coming from an

-AVURLAsset object.
-You adopt this protocol in an object that you associate with the asset’s resource loader—that is, an instance of the
+A class should adopt this protocol when associated with the asset’s resource loader—that is, an instance of the

 AVAssetResourceLoader class.
 The resource loader works with your delegate to process the request.